Reviewed

 Scenario 6

-You are on Shopify Basic or Standard, not Shopify Plus
+You are on Shopify Basic or Standard and the business case is not mature yet

 What to do instead